One Direction Babies: Soon Liam Payne And Cheryl Cole Will Have A Child And Louis Tomlinson Shows Off Freddie

 One Direction fans, X-Factor fans, and Cheryl Cole fans really want to know, but at the same time, one has to respect Liam and Cheryl’s privacy as well.
 Pregnancy can be very physically and emotionally stressful, and additional stress is the last thing an expectant mother like Cheryl needs.
 It is understandable if Cheryl wasn’t ready to discuss the baby she’s carrying on social media.

 One Direction’s Louis Tomlinson’s experience with announcing Freddie Tomlinson’s birth was not ideal.
-Some One Direction fans were not happy about baby Freddie’s existence, though most were thrilled.
+Some One Direction fans were not happy about baby Freddie’s existence, although most were thrilled.
 Some social media reactions toward Briana Jungwirth and even baby Freddie and Louis were vicious.
-One twitter follower called Louis Tomlinson to threaten baby Freddie’s life, according to the video below, so that too may have played a factor in Liam Payne and Cheryl Cole not announcing the pregnancy.
+One Twitter follower called Louis Tomlinson to threaten baby Freddie’s life, according to the video below, so that too might have played a factor in Liam Payne and Cheryl Cole not announcing the pregnancy.

-One twitter follower called Louis Tomlinson of One Direction to threaten baby Freddie’s life, according to the video below.
-So that too may have played a factor in Liam Payne and Cheryl Cole not announcing the pregnancy.

 One Direction’s first baby, Freddie Tomlinson, was probably one of the most controversial babies in modern history.
-Freddie was both adored and hated, by various fans, from the moment of his birth.
+Freddie was both adored and hated by various fans from the moment of his birth.
 Some fans denied his existence, according to The Verge insisting his birth was a hoax.
 No wonder Cheryl Cole and Liam Payne opted out of sharing too many details.

 One Direction’s Liam Payne and Cheryl Cole first showed off Cheryl’s baby bump on November 29, 2016, according to The Sun.
-A lovely and glowing Cheryl appeared in a form-fitting green knit dress, that fully displayed her already large baby bump.
+A lovely and glowing Cheryl appeared in a form-fitting green knit dress that fully displayed her already large baby bump.

 One Direction’s Liam Payne and Cheryl Cole have a lot of interesting plans.
 They have reportedly decorated their nursery and are preparing to record a duet together.
 A source told GOSS.ie Liam had written a song about Cheryl some time ago.